PaulJonasJost/Pseudo-time-trajectory-of-single-cell-lipidomics/README.md

 * Results_h5: Results of the optimization, which can be used to create the figures without running the optimization again.
 The structure of a single `.hdf5` File can be found [here](https://pypesto.readthedocs.io/en/latest/storage_format.html).
+* Bulk_Data: Experimental data and Code of the anaylsis of the bulk data.
+Reproduces Supplementary Figure 4 and 5.
+Experimental data includes Raw data, processed data in the form of Excel files and a tsv file for the notebook.

 We also provide the base model (See **Figure 2A**) and an example model with 3 labels as SBML files.